Guide to Starting an LLC In Utah

 – Ltd. Company

 – Ltd. Liability Co.

 A comma may be used after the business name and before the designator.
 “Cowboy Cleaners LLC” and “Cowboy Cleaners, LLC” are both acceptable.

-Step 3: Registered Agent
+Step 2: Appoint a Utah Registered Agent

-The Registered Agent must have a physical address in the state (PO Boxes are not allowed) and act as a point of contact to receive legal documents, tax notices, summons, subpoenas, etc on behalf of the LLC.
+Every LLC in Utah is required to have a registered agent.
+A registered agent will act as a central point of contact to receive legal documents, tax notices, summons, subpoenas, etc., on behalf of the LLC.

 By skipping this section, your LLC will be Perpetual by default.

 Business Description – Another optional section where you can provide some basic information about what the business does.
 Some filers will include an open-ended business purpose saying, “This business will engage in any lawful business activity for which a Limited Liability Company may be organized in Utah.”